-Promotes development and dissemination of information and education on the atmospheric and related oceanic and hydrologic sciences and the advancement of their professional applications.
-AMS has a membership of more than 13,000 professionals, students, and weather enthusiasts.
-Publishes eleven atmospheric and related oceanic and hydrologic journals, sponsors more than 12 conferences annually, and offers numerous programs and services.
+It is committed to advancing weather, water, and climate science and service and advances the atmospheric and related sciences, technologies, applications, and services for the benefit of society.
+It also publishes eleven atmospheric and related oceanic and hydrologic journals, sponsors more than 12 conferences annually, and offers numerous programs and services.

 Programs: